National identity number (Norway): Numerical components

 The National Identity Number is eleven digits.
 The first six digits correspond to the person's birth date in the format DDMMYY.
 These six digits are referred to as the birth date.
 The last five digits, called the person number (personnummer), consists of three identity digits and two check digits.
 In human-readable places, the ID number is often written with a space between the birth date and the person number.
 The last identity digit (ninth overall) is coded with the person's gender: females are even and males are odd.

 The first identity number (seventh overall) is coded in line with the century of birth, according to the following table.
 For people with a birth year ending in 40–54, and where I3 is 9, this has been allocated to two centuries.
-For those born between 1940 and 1954 this is held as a reserve that may to used to allocate numbers to new immigrants born in those years.
+For those born between 1940 and 1954 this is held as a reserve that may be used to allocate numbers to new immigrants born in those years.
 Because immigration numbers for these age groups is low, it is estimated that the reserve series will never be used.